Chicago schools reopening uncertain as union talks stall - WTMJ

 Associated Press

-CHICAGO (AP) — A plan to reopen Chicago schools remained in doubt Monday as last-minute negotiations over COVID-19 safety measures with the teachers’ union stalled, amplifying the possibility of a strike or lockout if teachers and staff in K-8 do not show up for work.
+CHICAGO (AP) — Plans to reopen Chicago schools remained in doubt Monday as negotiations over COVID-19 safety measures with the teachers’ union stalled, inching closer toward a possible strike in the nation’s third-largest school district.

-Roughly 62,000 students and about 10,000 teachers and staff in K-8 were expected to start school for the first time since last March, part of the district’s gradual reopening plans during the pandemic.
-Mayor Lori Lightfoot said Sunday she still expected all teachers, including those in pre-K and special education who started in-person earlier in January, to show up Monday.
-But she pushed back students’ arrival until Tuesday over staffing concerns, saying remote learning would be extended a day.
+Roughly 62,000 students and about 10,000 teachers and staff in K-8 were expected to start school Monday for the first time since last March, part of the district’s gradual reopening plans during the pandemic.
+Chicago Public Schools CEO Janice Jackson said all teachers, including those in pre-K and special education who started in-person in January, were expected to show up Monday or would be booted out of district email and teaching platforms.
+But school officials pushed back students’ arrival to Tuesday over staffing concerns.

-The Chicago Teachers Union has fought returning to classrooms in the nation’s third-largest district, defying orders to come to class ahead of students.
-The union has said that if the district locks teachers out of email and teaching platforms, which it has done previously, all teachers will picket.
-Such a move could shut down remote learning district-wide.
+“Let me be very clear: Our schools are safe,” Mayor Lori Lightfoot said Monday on MSNBC’s “Morning Joe.”
+We’ve looked at and followed every study across the globe, including here in Chicago, by our local experts.”

-Chicago Public Schools officials and the union reported weekend progress on issues including contact tracing and ventilation.
-But by Sunday evening, both sides accused each other of failing to show up at the bargaining table and said significant disagreements remained.
+The Chicago Teachers Union, which has defied orders to come to class ahead of students, has said if the district locks teachers out of email and teaching platforms, all teachers will picket.
+Such a move, if approved by the union’s house of delegates, could shut down remote learning district-wide as early as Tuesday.

 The union and district have been fighting for months over issues including vaccinations, metrics used to gauge infections and special accommodations for employees who have concerns, like a high-risk family member in their household.